 Better still, consider posting only the citations to articles available online through the library.
 Have students find the articles using library databases, so that they can practice the research process that they will need throughout college and after they graduate.
 Students can learn how to access an article from a citation by watching the brief 'Finding a Journal Article From a Citation' tutorial.

 You should use only as much of the film as required and in compliance with fair use exception unless a license or written permission is obtained.
 Academic Technology may be able to digitize a small portion or clip of a film within the guidelines of fair use; this segment can then be place in your Moodle course for the semester.
-The library has purchased or subscribed to some collections of online streamed films, to which you may link from Moodle (e.g., Films on Demand, Kanopy).
-For course use, the library may be able to purchase a copy of a film for the library collection.
-If you want your students to view the entire video outside of class time, check to see if it is available through the library for streaming, or you may place a legal DVD on reserve in the library.
-For large class sizes, you may request that additional legal DVD copies be purchased.
-NOTE: the library is not allowed to make multiple copies of films.
-Please contact your liaison librarian for assistance with obtaining films for your course.
+The library has purchased or subscribed to some collections of online streamed films, to which you may link from Moodle (e.g., Films on Demand, AVON, Docuseek2, etc.).
+For films required for course use, the library may be able to obtain a temporary streaming license or purchase a DVD copy of a film to place on reserve.
+Films for course use can be requested using the New Film Request Form (for films not already available through the library), or the Reserves & Film Booking Request Form (for films on DVD already owned by the library).

-The library also subscribes to collections of streaming music, including classical and jazz through Naxos and DRAM Music Online.
-With popular songs, as with video, you are allowed to create a short clip or sample under the guidelines of fair use.
-However, if you can find a legal online version of the song, it may be easier to simply link to it from Moodle.
+The library also subscribes to collections of streaming audio and music in various genres.
+With audio, as with video, you are allowed to create a short clip or sample under the guidelines of fair use.
+However, if you can find a legal online version of the song or audio file, it may be easier to simply link to it from Moodle.

 Copies of copyrighted material should not be retained on Moodle permanently.
-This limited use (for the term of the course) supports that your use is “fair use” and also helps address point 4, the server space issue.
+By limiting the use to the term of the course you support that your use is “fair use” and this also helps address the server space document storage issue.

 Contact your Liaison Librarian or Academic Technology Liaison to discuss options for meeting your educational objectives.